edge-servers/immunity-controller/README.rst

 Once you have performed the 3 steps above, you can test it as follows:

-1. Ensure there's at least one device turned on and connected to OpenWISP, ensure this device has the "SSH Authorized Keys" assigned to it.
+1. Ensure there's at least one device turned on and connected to Immunity, ensure this device has the "SSH Authorized Keys" assigned to it.
-2. Ensure the celery worker of OpenWISP Controller is running (eg: ``ps aux | grep celery``)
+2. Ensure the celery worker of Immunity Controller is running (eg: ``ps aux | grep celery``)
 3. SSH into the device and wait (maximum 2 minutes) until ``/etc/dropbear/authorized_keys`` appears as specified in the template.
 4. While connected via SSH to the device run the following command in the console:
-   ``logread -f``, now try changing the device name in OpenWISP
+   ``logread -f``, now try changing the device name in Immunity
-5. Shortly after you change the name in OpenWISP, you should see some output in the SSH console indicating another SSH access and the configuration update being performed.
+5. Shortly after you change the name in Immunity, you should see some output in the SSH console indicating another SSH access and the configuration update being performed.

 Sending Commands to Devices